kpit-rjma/Training_Python/README.md

 Creating a small NPC generator/interaction tool via console to learn Python The purpose of the code is not to necessarily create a final project but to learn Python

+## Quick-Start
+* With Python installed and the PATH set up... run the following in the command line:
+Python Sidequest.py
+* Follow the text-based prompts
+* There is no goal, just see what you can gather about the character you encountered

 ## Key Notes
 * The code is heavily documented for the benefit of the code reader
 * Code review is the primary purpose of this project